ruby-rice/rice/doc/bindings/methods.rst

   .define_constructor(Constructor<SomeClass, int, int>(),
       Arg("arg1") = 1, Arg("otherArg") = 12);

-.. _return:

 Output Parameters
 -----------------
 Some C/C++ APIs use output parameter to return multiple values from a functiom.
-To wrap these functions you can use :ref:`Buffers<out_parameters>` or :ref:`Tuples<out_parameters_tuple>`.
+To wrap these functions you can use either :ref:`Buffers<out_parameters>` or :ref:`Tuples<out_parameters_tuple>`.

+.. _return:

 Return
 -------
 Similarly to the ``Arg`` class, Rice also supports a ``Return`` class that let's you tell Rice how to handle returned values from C++.
 This is particularly important in correctly managing memory (see :ref:`cpp_to_ruby`).

 It is also helpful in dealing with Ruby's VALUE type which represent Ruby objects.
-Most of the time Rice will automatically handle VALUE instances, but if a native method takes a VALUE argument or returns a VALUE instance then you have tell Rice about it.
+Most of the time Rice will automatically handle VALUE instances, but if a native method takes a VALUE argument or returns a VALUE instance then you have tell Rice.

-This is because VALUE is a typedef for ``unsigned long long`` - under the hood it is really a pointer to a Ruby object.
+This is because VALUE is a typedef for ``unsigned long long`` - but under the hood it is really a pointer to a Ruby object.
 However, to Rice it is just an integer that needs to be converted to a Ruby numeric value.
 As a result, if a method takes a VALUE parameter then Rice will convert it to a C++ unsigned long long value instead of  passing it through.
 Similarly, if a method returns a VALUE then Rice will also convert it to a numeric Ruby object as opposed to simply returning it.

 To avoid this incorrect conversion, use the ``setValue()`` method on the ``Arg`` and ``Return`` classes.
 For example: